-Savor The Savory (And Sweet!)
+Savor The Savory With Your Sweet

 A special dinner date is a popular choice for Charleston romance and the city boasts an abundance of restaurants to choose from.
 The pint-sized, convivial Chez Nous packs a wallop with its elevated dining experience.
 A daily changing menu features refined favorites and new creations from southern France, Northern Italy and Spain, complemented by impeccable service and selective wines.

 Dine al fresco on seasonal prix fixe tasting menus at the elegant Wild Common — Chef Pagan’s finesse impresses from the first to last course.
 Regardless of seasonal fare, rave reviews always follow.
 Don’t skip the wine pairings, they’re consistently well matched to every course.
 Reserve the Chef’s Counter to watch his culinary team’s kitchen finesse and incredible plating detail.